default-INT/connect-mobile/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Run the following command to install dependencies: `npm install`
+3. Run the following command to install dependencies: `yarn install`
-4. For iOS, navigate to the iOS directory and run `npm run pod-install`
+4. For iOS, navigate to the iOS directory and run `yarn run pod-install`

 ## Usage

 ### Running on Android
-To run the project on an Android device or emulator, use the following command: `npm run android`
+To run the project on an Android device or emulator, use the following command: `yarn run android`

 ### Running on iOS
-To run the project on an iOS device or simulator, use the following command: `npm run ios`
+To run the project on an iOS device or simulator, use the following command: `yarn run ios`

 ### Starting the Metro Bundler
-To start the Metro Bundler, which is required for running the app, use the following command: `npm start`
+To start the Metro Bundler, which is required for running the app, use the following command: `yarn start`

 ### Linting
-To lint the project using ESLint, use the following command: `npm run lint`
+To lint the project using ESLint, use the following command: `yarn run lint`

-### Testing
-To run tests using Jest, use the following command: `npm run test`

 ### Flipper
 For start you a need to configure up your env.
 You need to install: